rebase-energy/enflow/README.md

 **enerflow** is an open-source Python framework that enables energy data scientists and modellers write modular and reproducible energy models to solve sequential decision problems.
 It is based on both OpenAI Gym (now [Gymnasium](https://github.com/Farama-Foundation/Gymnasium)) and [Warran Powell's sequential decision framework](https://castle.princeton.edu/rlso/). **enerflow** lets you:

-* 🛤️ Structure your code as modular and reusable components and adopt the "model first, then solve"-mantra.
+* 🛤️ Structure your code as modular and reusable components and adopt the "model first, then solve"-mantra;
-* 🌱 Forumate your problems with datasets, environments and objectives
+* 🌱 Forumate your problems with datasets, environments and objectives;
-* 🏗️ Build agents, predictors, optimizers and simulators to solve sequential decision problems
+* 🏗️ Build agents, predictors, optimizers and simulators to solve sequential decision problems;
-* 🧪 Run parametrized experiments that generate reproducible results (code, data and parameters)
+* 🧪 Run parametrized experiments that generate reproducible results (code, data and parameters); and
-* ➿ Run sweeps for benchmarking, scenario analysis and parameter tuning
+* ➿ Run sweeps for benchmarking, scenario analysis and parameter tuning.

 **📖 [Documentation](https://docs.energydatamodel.org/en/latest/)**
 &ensp;|&ensp;